Weight-Sharing Regularization: EXPERIMENTS

-We also provide a metric to measure the symmetry of each model.
-We define the \dfn{prediction asymmetry} of a model as the percentage of test examples for which there exists two translations of the input whose model predictions do not agree.
+\textbf{Prediction asymmetry metric.} We also provide a metric to measure the symmetry of each model.
+We define the \dfn{prediction asymmetry} of a model as the percentage of test examples for which there exist two translations of the input whose model predictions do not agree.
 We see that weight-sharing regularization has produced a more symmetric model w.r.t. this metric compared to other baselines.

+\textbf{Results.} As shown in \cref{table:mnist_torus}, we observed that the unregularized fully connected neural network overfits the data.
+While it achieves 99.89\% training accuracy, test accuracy peaks at 92.40\%.
+Our weight-sharing regularization technique narrows the generalization gap, achieving 95.04\% accuracy.
+Weight-sharing regularization also reduces the prediction asymmetry of an MLP model significantly.
+However, an invariant CNN is by design the best model for the MNIST on torus dataset and achieves the highest accuracy.

+We now consider the shuffled MNIST on torus datasets.
+The training of MLP-based models is completely unaffected in these datasets, and all of them achieve the exact same accuracy.
+As only the ordering of the input has changed, the MLP-based models can simply learn a permutation of the weights in the first layer to achieve the same performance as before.
+From \cref{table:mnist_torus} we observe that the absence of locality does not seem to significantly affect CNNs; however, the accuracy of this model drops by more than 25\% in the absence of symmetry.
+In this experiment, the advantage of weight-sharing regularization becomes evident, as it achieves the best accuracy among all models.
+Unlike CNN with its hard-coded bias, weight-sharing regularization aids MLP in dynamically learning the right weight-sharing pattern.